lchastain/MemoryBank/Testing/readme.lee.txt

 capability and make a Run configuration for that one suite class.
 The possibility of Suites makes the 'run all' option less-and-less attractive, and as more tests of different flavors come on line, running ALL tests will become counter-productive and altogether undesirable.
+Update 8/24 and continuing on that note, now find that the context menu on each subdirectory gives an option to run all the tests in it.
+It did NOT seem to offer that option before, and now I don't even see the 'all' option.
+Possibly this happened upon project reload or IJ restart.
+So it reduces the need for suites but not entirely; a suite could still be a subset of all the tests in a directory, or could even span directories.

-Note that tests are run either command-line java, or via Intellij.
+Note that tests are run via Intellij.
 There is no 'mvn test' capability because the project is not (yet?) mavenized.
+A command-line pure Java approach is also possible but too unwieldly given the classpath requirements to point to a test class.

+Test classes and suites annotated with @RunWith(JUnitPlatform.class) cannot be executed directly on the JUnit Platform (or as a "JUnit 5" test as documented in some IDEs).
+Such classes and suites can only be executed using JUnit 4 infrastructure.

 It took a while to understand that JUnit5 test suites are just the embedded (vintage) backwards compatibility for JUnit4; you cannot do away with the @RunWith, but you do need to change which library provides it, and IntelliJ will always first suggests the earlier libs so that's a problem if you don't already know what you need.
 Hours of internet research and I got it working but couldn't say exactly how; many new libraries were downloaded and referenced.

+What seems like excessive blank lines in the IntelliJ console when running tests - comes from the framework itself, adding one blank line before each test and one after.
+So if your test has NO output, running it will still display two blank lines.
+Several tests like this run back-to-back will appear to have produced several blank lines into the console.
+Then there is another one before the "Process finished" line.
+For now - live with it.